 The second is that grills are permitted, but open fires, deep fryers, or any oil-based cooking devices are not.
 Finally, footballs are allowed, so have a toss in between cars before the game.
 Parking lots typically open five hours prior to the game.

 Those fans who take public transportation to the game can take part in the "tailgating" experience, set up in the Bud Light corner outside the stadium.
 Fans can buy a Lobel's steak sandwich or a chicken kabob sandwich to enjoy the feeling of tailgating without all the work.

 At the Game

 Remember that NFL rules prohibit you from bringing large bags into any stadium.
 There is a bag check facility between Lots E and G if you forget that and need someplace to dump your bag since you took public transportation.
 Umbrellas aren’t allowed in MetLife Stadium either.
 Small clear, plastic bags are allowed, however, and you can even take food and water into the game.
 They’ll remove the cap to your bottles that are 20 oz. or smaller.

-The "Home Food Advantage" food court area between sections 137 and 140 at MetLife Central is a nice touch, offering a wide variety of food carts serving up an Asian, Mexican, Italian and another fare.
+The "Home Food Advantage" food court area between sections 137 and 140 at MetLife Central is a nice touch, offering a wide variety of food carts serving up an Asian, Mexican, Italian, and another fare.
 Some of the items are also available in other areas around the stadium.
-Nonna Fusco's Meatballs sandwich are the most popular item in this area, inspired by the grandmother of MetLife Stadium chef Eric Borgia.
-Steamed buns filled with pork and chicken, served with Sriracha aioli and pickled slaw isn't a bad option either.
+Nonna Fusco's Meatballs sandwich is the most popular item in this area, inspired by the grandmother of MetLife Stadium chef Eric Borgia.
+Steamed buns filled with pork and chicken, served with Sriracha aioli, and pickled slaw isn't a bad option either.